dvnguyen02/RAGMail/README.md

    ```
    python ragmail.py sync --limit 20
    ```
-   After syncing you could just use services.
+   After syncing you could use the services.
+   * Note that if you sync too much it might cause the LLM to hallucinate.

 2. Search for emails:
    ```